openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ## Signing with Traditional and PQ(/T) Keys

-An implementation MAY sign with both a PQ(/T) and a traditional key using multiple signatures over the same data as described in {{multiple-signatures}}.
+An implementation may sign with both a PQ(/T) and a traditional key using multiple signatures over the same data as described in {{multiple-signatures}}.
 Signing only with PQ(/T) key material is not backwards compatible.

 ## Key generation strategies